 • Send marketing emails at the right time

-There’s no fixed date really – it depends on what industry you’re in as well as on your audience.
+There’s no recipe for this – it all depends on what industry you’re in as well as on your audience.
 Emails to consumers are usually sent between Friday afternoon and Sunday evening.
-For really effective email marketing experiment with the dates and intervals when you send emails.
+For best results, experiment with the dates and intervals when you send emails and monitor response rates.

 • Make the subject line persuasive